 WHAT ARE PERSONALITY TYPES?

 All four types are illustrated in the cartoon of the pianist.
-Can you spot them and the differences?
+Although each has a name tag, can you guess the four traits?

 a.
 Personality Types Are Unique to Each Person.